ondrovic/ollama-git-commit/CONTRIBUTING.md

 - `precommit`: Manual script for lint, test, and type checks before commit (recommended to run or hook before every commit)
 - `stage`: Main staging script for formatting, linting, and staging

+### Recent Enhancements

+The project has recently added several improvements to enhance user experience and code quality:

+- **Configuration Validation**: The `config set` command now validates keys and provides smart suggestions for typos
+- **Enhanced Git Analysis**: Improved handling of renamed and copied files with better error handling
+- **Comprehensive Testing**: Added extensive test coverage for new features including git rename scenarios

 ## Release Workflow

 We use an automated release process for publishing to NPM.
 Here's the complete workflow: